Michael P. C. Carns: Life after retirement from U.S. Air Force

 Carns retired from the United States Air Force in July 1994.
 In 1995, Carns was nominated to head the Central Intelligence Agency.
 At first Carns accepted but later withdrew.
 Carns said he was presented with allegations that he had violated U.S. immigration law in providing for a Filipino citizen, Elbino Runas, to come to the United States, and that the Carns family had failed to honor an employment contract with Runas.
 Runas lived with the Carns family in the Philippines and the family obtained immigration documents to bring him with them to Hawaii.
 He subsequently moved with the Carns family to Washington, D.C. and stayed with the family until 1992.
 Carns said he was presented with "groundless, outrageous, tabloid charges" made by Runas about members of Carns' family.

 Carns later served as the managing director of a small healthcare firm for one year, followed by over four years as executive director of a New York-based policy research firm that specialized in Pacific Rim security in the areas of international capital flows and international energy demands.
-He is currently the vice chairman of PrivaSource, Inc., a small software firm specializing in the security and de-identification of large, sensitive databases, in Weston, Massachusetts.
-Carns is also currently serves on the board of directors for VirtualAgility, Inc. and M-International, Inc.
+He was the vice chairman of PrivaSource, Inc., a small software firm specializing in the security and de-identification of large, sensitive databases, in Weston, Massachusetts.
+Carns also served on the board of directors for VirtualAgility, Inc. and M-International, Inc.

+Carns died on October 11, 2023, at the age of 86.
+He will be interred at Arlington National Cemetery.